cnfrank/next.frankdevs.com/README.md

-# Next.js Crash Course Project
+# Next.js Project

-Project from my Next.js crash course on YouTube
+It is a Next.js Project

 ### Run the development server: